dhopz/CV/README.md

 _Senior Business Analyst_

 - Conduct feasibility analysis, create and document requirements, provide specifications and create User Acceptance Test Plans for all products being launched.
-- Learn [Modern Portfolio Theory](https://github.com/dhopz/cv_projects/blob/master/Portfolio%20Analysis.ipynb) in order to better understand the core product and research Income Producing products.
 - Construct processes to meet regulatory Best Execution obligations, monitor trading and conduct Transaction Cost Analysis using Python and MySQL.
-- Develop and model [fractional investment trading](https://github.com/dhopz/cv_projects/blob/master/Fractional%20Share%20Scenario.ipynb) models using Python to explore feasibility.
+- Develop and model fractional investment trading models using Python to explore feasibility.
 Produce data insights and visualisations to help business partners understand the business impact.
 - Research and conduct interviews with potential 3rd party vendors.
 Find suitable vendors for market connectivity, investment data, compliance, external custodians and payments.
 Present findings and negotiate contracts.

 **Proplend** (December 2017 to July 2019)